 By using spaced repetition for learning efficiency, as well as radicals and mnemonics for both kanji and vocab, it does an effective job accomplishing this goal for self-learners who have the drive to learn Japanese.

 Actually, TextFugu is part 1 of 3 in the trilogy we call EtoEto.
 This is the next iteration of the online Japanese textbook you know and love.
 Updates include quizzes, more lessons, an advanced section, bookmarks, the ability to ask questions, and more.
 It’s going to be better in just about every way.

 TextFugu is an online Japanese textbook that focuses solely on the self-teacher.

 People who learn Japanese on their own run into a completely different (and often more difficult) set of problems than those who study in a classroom and/or have a tutor.

 But, studying on your own can be a lot faster than studying in a classroom too!
 TextFugu shows you how to do this while teaching you beginner through intermediate level Japanese.

 Tofugu wouldn't exist without its people.
-Below is the six full-time staff who make it happen in no particular order.
+Below is the seven full-time staff who make it happen in no particular order.

 Visit the people section for a full list of our contributors, past and present.